-- 1. Answer: Breakeven analysis calculates what is known as a margin of safety, the amount that revenues exceed the costs associated with receiving the revenues.
+- 1. Answer: Break-even analysis calculates what is known as a margin of safety, the amount that revenues exceed the costs associated with receiving the revenues.
 A value of 1 means that costs can be covered.
 A value of 0.5 means that even if the plant would only generate 50% of the revenues (sales minus fuel costs), it would still cover its costs. - 2.
-Answer: 2020.
+Answer: 2029.
 Because earlier the power plant is being built and there are no revenues. - 3.
-Answer: If the Breakeven Point for 2020 is 0.9, this means that the revenues could fall by 10%.
-Thus, the quantity of electricity sold could be reduced by 10%.
-(If you would wish to verify this in FINPLAN, do not forget to reduce both the electricity sold and the associated fuel costs.
+Answer: If the Breakeven Point for 2029 is 0.64, this means that the revenues could fall by 36%.
+Thus, the quantity of electricity sold could be reduced by 36%.
+(If you would wish to verify this in FINPLAN, do not forget to reduce both, the electricity sold and the associated fuel costs.
 Now check the Breakeven Point again, which should have increased to 1.
-Also check the Cash Inflows and Outflows for 2020.
-As this year is now completely balanced, there should be basically no inflow from the stand-by facility and outflow to the short-term deposit.). - 4.
-Answer: For example, the Debt-Equity Ratio is important during the construction phase, as it is a key indicator to evaluate the financing of a project from the point of view of a lender.
-A lender will use the Debt-Equity Ratio to check if sufficient equity is in the project and if the shareholders are sufficiently committed to the project and will cover some risk with their own money.
+Also check the Cash Inflows and Outflows for 2029.
+As this year is now completely balanced, there should be basically no inflow from the stand-by facility and outflow to the short-term deposit.)

-- 5. Answer: It indicates if there is enough cash on the account to repay all debt (principal and interest). - 6.
-Answer: Around 17 years, but it is not in line with the OECD Arrangement.
-Alternative: less debt and/or higher electricity price.
+- 4. Answer: For example, the Debt Equity Ratio is important during the construction phase, as it is a key indicator to evaluate the financing of a project from the point of view of a lender.
+A lender will use the Debt Equity Ratio to check if sufficient equity is in the project and if the shareholders are sufficiently committed to the project and will cover some risk with their own money. - 5.
+Answer: It indicates if there is enough cash on the account to repay all debt (principal and interest). - 6.
+Answer: Yes.
+It would decrease if there is more debt and/or a lower electricity price.

-Activity 9: Shareholder's Return
+Activity 8: Shareholder's Return

 - 1. Answer: NPV and IRR. - 2.
 Answer: IRR goes up.
 IRR improves from a shareholder's perspective. - 3.
-Answer: An electricity price of 0.28 LC/kWh results in an IRR of 14.55%.
-Note: Initially we entered a local inflation of 5%.
-If the electricity price should increase with only 4%, we have to enter a standard change in addition to inflation of '-1%' when entering the Sales Data.
+Answer: Initially we entered a local inflation of 4%.
+If the electricity price should increase with only 3%, we have to enter a standard change in addition to inflation of '-1%' when entering the Sales Data.
 We then need to change the electricity price manually and recalculate the results.